 Project Managers with Projects on the waitlist will be notified by email if additional capacity becomes available.
-Project Managers will be given two weeks to consider whether they would like to proceed and respond with a decision to remain in the queue or withdraw the project.
+Project Managers will be given two weeks to consider whether they would like to proceed and respond with a decision to remain in the queue or withdraw the projectProject.
 If no response is received after two attempts to contact the Project Manager, the Project will be withdrawn from the queue.
 Projects that opt to remain in the queue will be reviewed for the newly available capacity based on their queue position.
-Additional capacity beyond the Interim Offering may be subject to different Bill Credit Rates or other requirements that impact the economics or other factors of Projects in the queue.
+Additional capacity beyond the Interim OfferingInitial Program Capacity may be subject to different Bill Credit Rates or other requirements that impact the economics or other factors of Projects in the queue.

-1.5 Project Manager Capacity Limits in the Interim Offering
+1.5 Project Manager and Subscription Manager Capacity Limits in the Interim Offering